rishabprasad005/role-courses/D0280/Notes.md

 - The Red Hat OpenShift product family includes a set of solutions to improve the delivery of business applications in a variety of environments ( Red Hat OpenShift Container Platform, Red Hat OpenShift Dedicated, Red Hat OpenShift Online, Red Hat OpenShift Kubernetes Engine, Red Hat Code Ready Containers)

-- **Clusters provide three types of load balancers:-**
+- **OpenShift Cluster provide three types of load balancers:-**

   - an external load balancer, which manages access to the OpenShift API
   - the HAProxy load balancer, for external access to applications
   - The internal load balancer, which uses Netfilter rules for internal access to applications and services.

-- The technology that external load balancers use is dependent on the cloud provider that runs your cluster.
+  The technology that external load balancers use is dependent on the cloud provider that runs your cluster.

-- Route resources use HAProxy for load-balancing and to manage external access to the cluster.
+  Route resources use HAProxy for load-balancing and to manage external access to the cluster.

-- Service resources use Netfilter rules for load-balancing and to manage traffic from inside the cluster.
+  Service resources use Netfilter rules for load-balancing and to manage traffic from inside the cluster.

 - RHOCP ships with an advanced monitoring solution, based on Prometheus, which gathers hundreds of metrics about your cluster.
-This solution interacts with an alerting system that allows you to obtain detailed information about your cluster activity and health.
-OpenShift uses metrics from Prometheus to dynamically scale application pods.
+This solution interacts with an alerting system that allows you to obtain detailed information about your cluster activity and health. **OpenShift uses metrics from Prometheus to dynamically scale application pods.**

 - RHOCP ships with an advanced aggregated logging solution, based on Elasticsearch, which allows long-term retention of logs from cluster nodes and containers.